stanekondrej/vgctl/README.md

 Install Visual Studio, specifically the package for desktop C/C++ development.
 Then, compile the project with MSVC++.
 Pretty simple and straight forward.

+## Goals

+These are some of the future goals I want to achieve in this project:

+- [ ] Write CI/CD things (e.g. GH actions, tests...)
+- [ ] Implement the Vanguard kill functionality
+- [x] Make vgctl open its own console window
+- [x] Make vgctl ask for elevated privileges